Skip to main content

 “Stories can be fair and stories can be accurate.
 Sometimes they are fair but not accurate.
 Sometimes they are accurate but not fair.
 Sometimes they are neither fair nor accurate.”

 I have experienced the manipulation of words to exploit a story line first hand.
-You can read here and here some articles written where my quotes are made up and they are shared out of context.
+You can read an article here written in a way where some of my quotes are made up.
+Then there are actual quotes that are shared out of context.
 Pictures were pulled off the website and treated as though we had sent them.
 There is also language and labels used by the writer that I would never use.
-Then, once online, other outlets simply copy much of the content, change some words and again make up quotes.
-I was actually interviewed by one reporter and there were five different articles published online by organizations that never spoke to me, yet had quotes by me.
+Then, once the article was published online, other media outlets simply copied much of the content, changed some words and again made up quotes.
+I was actually interviewed by a single journalist and there were five different articles published online by organizations that never spoke to me, yet had quotes by me.

 I will end this post with a number of questions.
 I’m not sure I have the answers.